hellohaptik/docs_haptik/docs/webhooks/re-enable-webhook.md

 ---
-title: How to re-enable webhook
+title: How to re-enable Webhook
 ---

 ## Enable Webhook via REST API

 If the webhook is automatically disabled by Haptik due to [mentioned reasons](https://docs.haptik.ai/webhooks/protocols#error-handling-and-recovering).

-You will have to use this api to enable the webhook again via a `POST` request to the Haptik Platform.
+You will have to use this API to enable the webhook again via a `POST` request to the Haptik Platform.

 The URL to enable webhook will be generated on the Haptik Platform Dashboard.